Frequently Asked Questions

 This fee does not include:

-Because we are a small practice, and we are out of network providers, we do not currently bill insurance.
-(We hope to offer insurance billing in the future if legislation changes!)
+Because we are a small practice, and we are out of network providers, we do not bill insurance nor do we create/submit insurance claims on your behalf.
 This means that all of our clients are considered self-pay and are responsible for paying our fees before delivery.

-We recommend reading the following resources when planning to seek reimbursement from your insurance company:
+We recommend reading the following additional resource when planning to seek reimbursement from your insurance company yourself:

 Ultimate Guide to Home Birth Insurance Reimbursement